Your Presentence Report and How to Improve It

 Especially in felony and more serious misdemeanor cases, judges typically rely on presentence reports, prepared by probation officers, in making sentencing decisions.
 Probation officers usually prepare these reports during a several-week interval between the conviction and the date set for sentencing.

-To prepare the report, a probation officer (or a social worker or psychologist working for the probation department) first interviews the defendant and checks the defendant's rap sheet (criminal record).
+To prepare the report, a probation officer (or a social worker or psychologist working for the probation department) conducts a presentence investigation.
+Often, this investigation involves interviewing the defendant and reviewing their rap sheet (criminal record).
 The probation officer typically talks to the victim, the arresting officer, and the defendant's family and friends.

 In addition to the information gleaned from these sources, most probation presentence reports also provide: